lightninglabs/lightning-dev-site/_pages/overview.md

 - [Neutrino](https://github.com/lightninglabs/neutrino) is an experimental
   Bitcoin light client designed to support Lightning mobile clients.
 This is a wallet UI usable with `lnd`.
-Neutrino is not required from an application development standpoint, but can be regarded as the primary way the LND end user interacts with the Lightning Network and thus and applications built on top of it.
+Neutrino is not required from an application development standpoint, but can be regarded as the primary way for the
+  end-user of `lnd` to interact with the Bitcoin Network and the applications
+  built on top of it.

 #### LND Interfaces